Date of Degree

 Copyright 2011 Laura Anne Fraczek

 Fraczek, Laura Anne.
-"Complement factor H regulation in the central nervous system." dissertation, University of Iowa, 2011.
+"Complement factor H regulation in the central nervous system."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.